Pattern Memory & IQ—Are They Connected?

 Iconic Memory Encoding

-A high-resolution snapshot of the pattern is stored for 200-300ms in iconic memory.
+A high-resolution snapshot of the pattern is stored for 200-300 ms in iconic memory.
 This brief buffer allows feature extraction before the image fades.

 Feature Binding & Pattern Detection

-The ventral stream identifies objects ("what") while the dorsal stream tracks positions ("where").
+The ventral stream identifies objects (“what”), while the dorsal stream tracks positions (“where”).
 These features are bound together into coherent patterns.

 Working Memory Manipulation